TheDizzler/DXTKGui/README.md

 >- Button - text and image
 >- Dialog Box - no image loading yet
 >- Check Box - with onClickListener
->- ListBox - with onClickListener
+>- ListBox - with onClickListener; auto-size to content

 ##TODO:
 >- Dialog Box - with custom image; make draggable
->- List Box - allow mouse scroll button; auto-size to content(maybe), multi-select
+>- List Box - allow mouse scroll button; multi-select
 >- Combo Box
->- Buttons with onClickListeners?
 >- Radio Buttons
 >- Slider
->- Scrollbar that can be slapped on to anything
+>- Scrollbar that can be slapped on to anything; allow scrollbar move to position clicked
 >- More Primitive Shapes - if I feel they might be useful
 >- Other stuff I can't think of at the moment
 >- Some kind of document to explain what's going on under the hood and how to use it effectivily....